 Patient-Centered Medical Home Demonstration Project

-This is the first PCMH research project in the US focused on persons with HIV/AIDS.
-This research can provide tremendous value to HIV care providers, policy makers, and health care system planners and administrators in California and throughout the US, and will have significant implications in the design and delivery of care to persons with other chronic diseases.
+This research will provide tremendous value to HIV care providers, policy makers, and health care system planners in California and nationwide.
+Over 20% of Californians living with HIV infection and in care are served by clinics funded through this initiative.
+This demonstration project has significant implications in the design and delivery of care to persons with other chronic diseases such as diabetes and hypertension.

 - Los Angeles County Office AIDS Programs and Policies: Los Angeles County Patient-Centered HIV Medical Home Project